udevbe/jaccall/README.md

 #### Comparison with other libraries

 Jaccall was born out of a frustration with existing solutions.
-Existing solutions have the nasty trade-off of being either complete but cumbersome API and slow runtime, or have excellent speed and good API but suffer from scope creep and lack support for armhf.
+Existing solutions have the nasty trade-off of having a complete but cumbersome API and slow runtime, or have excellent speed and good API but suffer from scope creep and lack armhf support.

 Jaccall tries to remedy this by strictly adhering to the KISS princicple.